Thesis & Defense

 After the defense, the Academic Affairs Office will review additional paperwork that will need to be completed prior to a student’s degree certification with the student.

-To have your degree certified in Spring 2025, you must defend your thesis and complete all post-defense steps by May 23rd, 2025.
-If you want your degree to be certified within the Spring 2025 semester, you must defend your thesis and complete all-post defense steps by May 12th.
-This deadline is set by ECE to ensure the Academic Affairs Office has sufficient time to process your post-defense paperwork (and obtain signatures from the ECE Department Head and the Associate Dean), and certify your degree by the Spring 2025 certification deadline.
+If you want your degree to be certified within the Summer 2025 semester, you must defend your thesis and complete all-post defense steps by August 15th.
+This deadline is set by ECE to ensure the Academic Affairs Office has sufficient time to process your post-defense paperwork (and obtain signatures from the ECE Department Head and the Associate Dean), and certify your degree by the Summer 2025 certification deadline.

 The above-cited certification deadline is firm and set by the Registrar.
-Students who do not have their degree certified by May 23rd, may be required to register for research units in the following semester, Summer 2025, in order to graduate.
-We recommend you share these dates with your advisors and committee members for their knowledge.Please note that while the Registrar’s certification deadline is fixed, we aim to be flexible with the Defense and Post-defense steps deadlines.
+Students who do not have their degree certified by August 22nd, may be required to register for research units in the following semester, Fall 2025, in order to graduate.
+We recommend you share these dates with your advisors and committee members for their knowledge.Please note that while the Registrar’s certification deadline is fixed, we aim to be flexible with the Post-defense steps deadlines.
 Though we cannot guarantee certification if deadlines are missed, we will do our best to expedite the process.

 Tuition Adjustment Deadlines:

-- 100% tuition reimbursement for advisors: If a student completes all Ph.D. degree requirements and is certified by February 28th, tuition will be adjusted to 0.
-To meet this deadline, ECE encourage students to defend their thesis by February 7th and complete their post-defense steps February 21st.
+- 100% tuition reimbursement for advisors: If a student completes all Ph.D. degree requirements and is certified by September 30th, tuition will be adjusted to 0.
+To meet this deadline, ECE encourage students to defend their thesis by September 16th and complete their post-defense steps by September 23rd.

-- 50% tuition reimbursement for advisors: If a student completes all Ph.D. degree requirements and is certified by March 31st, tuition will be adjusted to 0.
-To meet this deadline, ECE encourage students to defend their thesis by March 10th, and complete their post-defense steps by March 24th.
+- 50% tuition reimbursement for advisors: If a student completes all Ph.D. degree requirements and is certified by October 31st, tuition will be adjusted to 50% of the full-time tuition.
+To meet this deadline, ECE encourage students to defend their thesis by October 17th, and complete their post-defense steps by October 24th.

-NOTE: If you defend after March 10th, or if your dissertation is submitted after March 24th, your advisors should be prepared to cover 100% fall tuition and applicable university fees, plus stipend support.
+NOTE: If your degree is not certified by October 31st, your advisor(s) should be prepared to cover 100% fall tuition and applicable university fees, plus stipend support.

 Step by Step Process: Post-Defense